linzino7/pytorch_super_resolution_RCAN/README.md

-# pytorch_super_resolution_RCAN
+# pytorch-super_resolution-RCAN
-NCTU 202009 Selected Topics in Visual Recognition using Deep Learning.
+HW04 in NCTU 202009 Selected Topics in Visual Recognition using Deep Learning.

-當期課號：5241 永久課號：IOC5008

 # pytorch-YOLOv4
 A minimal PyTorch implementation of YOLOv4.